By Joanne Jeffries. Last Updated 19th July 2021. Welcome to our loss of sight claims guide where we’ll explain how to make a loss of sight claim.

 Note down and keep receipts for any expenses you have had to meet as a direct result of your accident and injuries.
 You may be able to include these in your loss of sight claim.

-The best way to begin any claim for compensation for loss of sight is to reach out and talk to an experienced personal injury solicitor or legal service, such as Accident Claims UK.
+The best way to begin any claim is to reach out and talk to an experienced personal injury solicitor or legal service, such as Accident Claims UK.
 Our team can explain everything you need to know from personal injury claim time limits to how to make a claim for compensation for loss of an eye at work.
 When you are ready to make a loss of sight claim, our team will be on hand to help you start your claim.

 If you would like to find out how much you could claim in compensation for loss of sight, you can refer to the table below.
 Whilst it will be difficult for us to be able to accurately estimate how much compensation you could be entitled to claim, we can give you a broad idea of how much your injuries could be entitled to.
 Each blindness claim is assessed based on its own merits and as such, the figures provided below are only illustrative.